microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 Release linked to External TFS Version Control will fail with below error message at download artifact step:
 TF30063: You are not authorized to access http://fabfiber.visualstudio.com/DefaultCollection

-Workaround - Run agent as admin user when working with "External TFS version control" code artifact.
+Workaround - Run agent as admin user(either interactively or as service) when working with "External TFS version control" code artifact.

 ### FAQs